 Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
-The main data to be represented accurately in the script.
+The main data is to be represented accurately in the script.
 The manuscript should contain sufficient detail and references that allow others to do the research again.
-Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
+Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

 Data Access and Retention